Bushcraft Skills

 What is it?

-Delivered as part of our HAF (Holiday Activities and Food) provision, this free, full-day bushcraft session invites young people to step away from the digital world and immerse themselves in nature.
+A full-day bushcraft session invites young people to step away from the digital world and immerse themselves in nature.

 Led by experienced outdoor facilitators, the session covers: